-When deciding between different software tools and marketing campaigns to scale your business, move forward with caution.
+When deciding between different software tools, marketing strategies, and marketing campaigns to scale your business, move forward with caution.
 Throwing money at a situation won’t necessarily improve it, but careful strategy surrounding growth can lead to great results.

 Just as with your first few months of self-employment, try to keep freelance business expenses at a minimum.